Skip to main content

 Why we need to control park buffer weeds

-Click on the images below to find out more about each pest plant:
+Select the following images to find out more about each pest plant:

 A spiny green bush with red berries.